 One of the world’s largest coffee roasters has released Reserve Coffee and spent a lot of money on a Reserve Roastery concept.
 While these might be limited quantities for them, they are likely selling more of a single coffee than many small artisan coffee roasters sell in a year.

-However, at Weaver’s Coffee & Tea, our reserve coffees are truly rare.
-These are beans we can only buy in very small quantities, usually from a single farm and in limited quantity.
+However, at Weaver’s Coffee & Tea, our Reserve Coffee Beans are beans we can only buy in very small quantities, usually from a single farm and in limited quantity.
 If you want to experience artisan coffee, check out this beautiful reserve coffee.